owenstranathan/owenstranathan.github.io/_posts/2017-08-30-Building-a-MediaPlayer-for-Android-I.markdown

 ---
 layout: post
-title:  "Building a MediaPlayer for Android"
+title:  "Building a MediaPlayer for Android I"
+date: 2017-08-30 12:00:00 -0400
 categories: technology
 ---

-date: 2017-08-23 12:00:00 -0400

 In this post I will give a brief overview of my experience working with Android Studio and the android API to build a basic media player that suits my needs.

 # Introduction and Motivation

-You might be wondering why the hell would a person want to build a media player when there are so many media player apps on the google play store.
+You might be wondering: "Why the hell would a person want to build a media player when there are so many media player apps on the google play store?"
 The simple answer is, two reasons:

 1. None of those apps do exactly what I want.